Streampunk/arachnid/README.md

 Servers should answer requests for relative grains as follows:

 * Servers should answer requests for relative frames within a range of plus or minus ten grains, or the HTTP timeout for the platform, whichever is the shorter time.
 Note that long-GOP grains may have a grain duration of some seconds.
-* Requests for grains that were cached but that are no longer available (larger negative minus number) should produce a `410 Gone` HTTP response - the resource has gone from this base path and will not be available again.
+* Requests for grains that were cached but that are no longer available should produce a `410 Gone` HTTP response - the resource has gone from this base path and will not be available again.
-* Requests for grains that are too far in the future should be answered with a `404 Not Found` response code as the grains may become available if requested in the future.
+* Requests for grains that are too far in the future should be answered with a `404 Not Found` response code as the grains may become available if requested again in the future.

 For real time streams, requests should be made at a real time cadence for the grains and the client should tolerate a 404 Not Found response for the case where it is ahead of the grame, retrying the requests a few times with a short delay inbetween until a 200 OK response is then received.